-FCC Caution: To assure continued compliance, (example - use only shielded interface cables when connecting to computer or peripheral devices).
-Any changes or modifications not expressly approved by the party responsible for compliance could void the user's authority to operate this equipment.
+FCC Caution: Any changes or modifications not expressly approved by the party responsible for compliance could void the user's authority to operate this equipment.

 This device complies with Part 15 of the FCC Rules.
 Operation is subject to the following two conditions: (1) This device may not cause harmful interference, and (2) this device must accept any interference received, including interference that may cause undesired operation.